 - a.
 Any conviction (including conviction by court martial) or caution received in the British Islands for a criminal offence, or a conviction elsewhere which, if committed in England or Wales, would constitute a criminal offence; - If they have accepted a conditional offer under section 302 of the Criminal Procedure (Scotland) Act 1995 (fixed penalty: conditional offer by procurator fiscal); - c.
-If they agreed to pay a penalty under section 115A of the Social Security Administration Act 1992 (penalty as alternative to prosecution): - d.
-If they have been the subject of an order under section 246(2) or (3) of the Criminal Procedure (Scotland) Act 1995 discharging them absolutely;

-- e.
-If they were the subject of a determination by a body in the United Kingdom responsible for the regulation of a health or social care profession to the effect that the body corporate's fitness to carry on business as a member of that profession is impaired, or the fitness of a director of the body corporate to practise that profession is impaired; - f.
-If they were the subject of a determination by a regulatory body outside the United Kingdom to the same effect; and - g.
-That they are currently the subject of any investigation or proceedings which might lead to any of results described at a-f above.
+If they agreed to pay a penalty under section 115A of the Social Security Administration Act 1992 (penalty as alternative to prosecution); - d.
+If they have been the subject of an order under section 246(2) or (3) of the Criminal Procedure (Scotland) Act 1995 discharging them absolutely; - e.
+If they were the subject of a determination by a body in the United Kingdom responsible for the regulation of a health or social care profession to the effect that their fitness to practise as a member of that profession is impaired, or a determination by a regulatory body outside the United Kingdom to the same effect; and - f.
+That they are currently the subject of any investigation or proceedings which might lead to any of results described at a-e above.